Tourism in Ladakh: Western Area

 Durbuk tehsil.
 It has geostrategic importance as it is the last Indian village on the 235 km long Darbuk–Shyok–DBO Road in the north which connects it to Daulat Beg Oldi (DBO) military post 225 km away on the China border.
 Syok to BDO area is also called Sub-Sector North (SSN) by the Indian Military.
 Sasoma–Saser La Road will provide alternative connectivity to DBO.

-Central area of East Ladakh
+Central area

 Chushul, where access by road is permitted without permit, lies in the north area of central Ladakh.

-The Thikse Monastery is the largest monastery in central Ladakh and is primarily known for its statue of Maitreya in its Maitreya Temple.
-This statue is 15 m (49 ft) high and the largest such statue in Ladakh.
-The Buddha is unusually portrayed as seated in the lotus position rather than his usual representations as standing or in a sitting posture on a high throne.
+The Thikse Monastery is the largest monastery in central Ladakh.

-Eastern area of East Ladakh
+Eastern area

 Main areas are Karzok and Hanle.
 Travel from Hanley to Demchok is not permitted for the civilians and tourists, only army contractors are allowed with permission from the Indian Army.